sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 >NOTE: Together with strictly related [service level and consistency](REF:../CONCEPTS) the [global transaction IDs](REF:../CONCEPTS) feature is one of the most changed areas of the  `mymysqlnd_ms` fork.
 Functionlities like [server side read consistency](REFA:GLOBAL-TRANSACTION-IDS.md) and [server side write consistency](REFA:GLOBAL-TRANSACTION-IDS.md) allow transparent migration to MySQL clusters in almost all use cases with no or at most extremely small effort and application changes.

 >The code should be considered of beta quality.
-We use it in our restricted intranet production enviroment, but we are the developers so, if we find bugs, we can patch our code almost immediatly.
-The feature is not required for synchronous clusters, such as MySQL Cluster.
+We use it in our restricted intranet production enviroment, but we are the developers so, if we find bugs, we can patch our code as soon as possible.
+This feature is not required for synchronous clusters, such as MySQL Cluster.

 >BEWARE: Global transaction ID features works only together with the [quality_of_service](REFA:../PLUGIN-CONFIGURATION-FILE.md) filter with [session_consistency](REFA:../PLUGIN-CONFIGURATION-FILE.md) service level.